 - Milk: No oat milk?
 No problem!
 You can reach for your favorite milk of choice to add that creaminess to your drink, whether it’s almond milk or any other type of milk.

-- Coffee: I used espresso in this recipe, but if you don’t have it, you can use instant coffee or grind up coffee beans and quickly brew them up for this boba coffee.
-Additionally, Dalgona coffee boba would also work.
+- Coffee: I used espresso in this recipe, but if you don’t have it, you can use instant coffee or grind up coffee beans and quickly brew them for this boba coffee.
+Additionally, dalgona coffee boba would also work.

 - Grass Jelly: Grass jelly can also stand in for your instant tapioca pearl instead.
 It will give your bubble coffee recipe a slightly fruity note.